Pixlox/Electra/README.md

 # Electra
-A JS rewrite of Electra, made for Pixlox's personal servers.
+A JS rewrite of Electra, made for Pixlox's own personal use.
+Use as a reference, however it is possible to self host.
+Don't host yourself, if you don't know what you're doing.